inulogic/HAProxy.StreamProcessingOffload.AgentFramework/README.md

 Accept: */*
 ```

+You can find agent source code in [`example/agent`](example/agent).

-You may want to test bedrock flavor with `docker compose -f docker-compose.yml -f docker-compose.bedrock.yml up -d` or compare performance with the c sample with `docker compose -f docker-compose.yml -f docker-compose.spoa-example.yml up -d`.
+You may want to test [bedrock flavor](example/agent_bedrock) with `docker compose -f docker-compose.yml -f docker-compose.bedrock.yml up`.

+Additionally, `example` folder contains a [Dockerfile](example/agent_haproxy_spoa_example_c/Dockerfile) to build and run the [HAProxy C example](https://github.com/haproxy/spoa-example).
+You can run it with `docker compose -f docker-compose.yml -f docker-compose.spoa-example.yml up` and compare performance.

 ## Usage